-- (a) As to the matters described in section 592 of this Chapter for which he has assumed responsibility, the Special Prosecutor shall have authority (1) to conduct proceedings before grand juries and other investigations he deems necessary:

-(2) to review all documentary evidence available to the Department of Justice from any source, to which he shall have full access; (3) to determine whether or not to contest the assertion of Executive Privilege and any other testimonial privilege; (4) to determine whether or not application should be made to any Federal court for a grant of immunity to any witness, consistently with applicable statutory requirements, or for warrants, subpoenas, or other court orders; (5) to decide whether or not to prosecute any individual, firm, corporation or group of individuals; (6) to initiate and conduct prosecutions, frame indictments, file information, and handle all aspects of any cases within his jurisdiction, including any appeals; (7) to coordinate and direct the activities of all Department of Justice personnel, including United States Attorneys; (8) to ceal with, appear before, and provide information to Congressional committees having jurisdiction over any aspect of the above matters. - Prosecutor shall not be subject to the direction or control of the Attorney General, except as to those matters which by statute specifically require the Attorney General' personal action, approval, or concurrence; provided, however, that nothing in this chapter shall prevent the Attorney General or the Solicitor General from presenting to any court views of the United States as to issues of law raised by any case or appeal.
+- (a) As to the matters described in section 502 of this Chapter for which he has assumed responsibility, the Special Prosecutor shall have authority (1) to conduct proceedings before grand juries and other investigations he deems necessary (2) to review all documentary evidence available to the Department of Justice from any source, to which he shall have full access; (3) to determine whether or not to contest the assertion of Executive Privilege and any other testimonial privilege; (4) to determine whether or not application should be made to any Federal court for a grant of immunity to any witness, consistently with applicable statutory requirements, or for warrants, subpoenas, or other court orders; (5) to decide whether or not to prosecute any individual, firm, corporation or group of individuals; (6) to initiate and concuct prosecutions, frame indictments, fils information, and handle all aspects of any cases within his jurisdiction, including any appeals; (7) to coordinate and direct the activities of all Department of Justice personnel, including United States Attorneys; (8) to deal with, appear before, and provide information to Congressional committees having jurisdiction over any aspect of the above matters. - (b) In exercising his authority hereunder, the Opecial Presecutor shall not be subject to the direction or control of the Attorney General, except as to those matters which by statute specifically require the Attorney General's personal action, approval, or concurrence, provided, however, that nothing in this chapter shall prevent the attorney General or the Solicitor General from presenting to any court views of the United States as to issues of law raised by any case or appeal.

-9594.
+3504.
 Section on Government Crimes

-(a) There is established within the Criminal Division of the Department of Justice a Section on Government Crimes, which shall be headed by a Director appointed by the Attorney General.
-The Director shall be subordinate to the Assistant Attorney General for the Criminal Division, but shall also report directly to the Attorney General on a regular basis and when he deems it necessary.
+(a) There is established within the Criminal Division of the Repartment of Justice a Section on Government Crimes, which shall be headed by a Director appointed by the Attorney General.
+The Director shall be subordinate to the Issistant Attorney General for the Criminal Division, but shall also report directly to the Attorney General on a regular basis and when he deems it necessary.